 We know that maintaining high standards of conduct is not achieved solely by good intentions.
-It is achieved by clarity in articulating our Mission and Values to both our employees and stakeholders.
+It is achieved by clarity in articulating our mission and values to both our employees and stakeholders.
 Our Principles, as stated in our Code of Ethics and Business Conduct, articulate the following core commitments:

-- We are committed to honesty, transparency, and fair dealing. - We ensure business activity aligns with the interests of all stakeholders: clients, employees, and parties with whom we interact. - And we strive to model best practice in all areas of our business.
+- We are committed to honesty, transparency, and fair dealing. - We ensure business activity aligns with the interests of all stakeholders: clients, employees, and parties with whom we interact; and - We strive to model best practice in all areas of our business.
 We do not violate legal obligations.

 As we believe there is not a significant risk of slavery or human trafficking in our business, we do not have any key performance indicators specific to this area.
 However, we monitor and review business practices which mitigate slavery or human trafficking risk including a continuous programme of training for our employees on our Code of Ethics and Business Conduct and continuous reviews of employee engagement scores, grievances and similar workplace matters.
+Our full-time compliance and ethics team, together with the HR team, monitor completion of our continuous training programme on an on-going basis.